JeffDeCola/my-cheat-sheets/software/development/development-environments/virtualbox-cheat-sheet/install-windows.md

 ## YOUR HOME NETWORK

+* BRIDGE MODE
   * Since we are in bridge mode, I like to configure my home router to set the same ip address